scale-it/algo-builder/docs/guide/algob-web.md

 ## Checkpoints

-In an `algob` project we have persist [checkpoints](./algob-web-checkpoints.md).
+In an `algob` project we persist [checkpoints](./algob-web-checkpoints.md).
 This is helpful to store deployment information (transaction IDs, asset indexes, etc.) for later use (in future scripts).
 + The checkpoint files are saved in `artifacts/scripts/` in a human-readable YAML format.
 Contains:
     + Deployed informaton (assetID, appID, creator, txID, etc.)
     + Logic Signatures (Delegated/signed OR unsigned)